scopeusc/scope-f18/lesson-2/README.md

 * `index.html` - The web view for the main window
 * `renderer.js` - External Javascript for the main window
 * `style.css` - External stylesheet for the main window
-* `package.json` and `package-lock.json` - Holds the details of your project and its dependencies
+* `package.json` and `package-lock.json` - Hold the details of your project and its dependencies

 By now you should already have this repository cloned onto your computer.
-Navigate to `lesson-2/starter-code` from ther terminal and run `npm install` to install all the necessary modules for this project.
+Navigate to `lesson-2/starter-code` from the terminal and run `npm install` to install all the necessary modules for this project.

 ## Part 2 - Creating your first window
-If you open `main.js`, you will see that we have already done some coding for you to get you started.
+If you open `main.js`, you will see that we have already have some code to get you started.
 On `line 2`, you should see
 ```js
 const { app, BrowserWindow, Menu } = require('electron')
 ```